nicksp/redux-webpack-es6-boilerplate/README.md

 # React + Redux w/ ES6 Starter Project

+**:tada: A Completely updated version of my initial boilerplate :rocket:**

+*Note: If you still want to use a previous version, please checkout `old-original-structure` branch.*

 A boilerplate using the power and simplicity of React, Redux, Webpack 2 + HMR, and ES6 + JSX via Babel.
 Includes `Webpack's Tree Shaking` configuration.
 It's suitable for scalable applications and organized using the custom variation of [the Ducks pattern](https://github.com/nicksp/ducks-modular-redux) — approach when each module's entry file (`feature-name.js`) contains all of its related constants, actions/action creators, selectors and its reducer.

 The provided boilerplate is powered by the following technology stack: